jblack000/Lux-Dining/README.md

 ## Source

-This project was inspired Toca Madera's website, which was created by BentoBox.
+This project was inspired by Toca Madera's website, which was created by BentoBox.
 This is a well designed site that quickly attracted my attention.